-Many hardware systems use System Management Interrupts (SMI) for a variety of maintenance functions, including reporting of error correction code (ECC) memory errors, legacy USB compatibility, fan control, and BIOS controlled power management.
+Many hardware systems use System Management Interrupts (SMI) for a variety of maintenance functions, such as reporting error correction code (ECC) memory errors, maintaining legacy USB compatibility, controlling the fan, and managing BIOS-controlled power settings.

-The SMI is the highest priority interrupt on the system and places the CPU in a management mode, which preempts all other activity while it runs an interrupt service routine, typically contained in BIOS.
+The SMI is the highest-priority interrupt on the system, and places the CPU in a management mode.
+This mode preempts all other activity while SMI runs an interrupt service routine, typically contained in BIOS.

-Unfortunately, this can result in latency spikes of 100 microseconds or more.
+Unfortunately, this behavior can result in latency spikes of 100 microseconds or more.

 If you need to achieve the lowest latency, you should request a BIOS version from your hardware provider that reduces SMIs to the lowest degree possible.
-These are frequently referred to as "low latency BIOS" or "SMI free BIOS."
+These BIOS versions are frequently referred to as "low latency BIOS" or "SMI free BIOS."
 In some cases, it is not possible for a hardware platform to eliminate SMI activity altogether because it is used to control essential functions (for example, cooling fans).

-The operating system can exert no control over SMIs because the logical processor is running in a special maintenance mode, which prevents operating system intervention.
+The operating system cannot control SMIs because the logical processor is running in a special maintenance mode, which prevents operating system intervention.

-Performance Tuning TCP
+Performance tuning TCP

-You can performance tune TCP using the following items.
+You can use the following items to tune TCP performance.